Finite choice, convex choice and finding roots: Acknowledgements

 \section{Acknowledgements}

+This work benefited from the Royal Society International Exchange Grant IE111233 and the Marie Curie International Research Staff Exchange Scheme \emph{Computable Analysis}, PIRSES-GA-2011- 294962.
+The first author was also supported by the the ERC inVEST (279499) project.

-We would like to thank Vladik Kreinovich for a question asked at CCA 2011 that spawned our investigation of the choice principles $\ic{\sharp \leq n}$ and $\ic{\sharp = n}$.
+We would like to thank Vladik Kreinovich for a question asked at CCA 2011 that spawned our investigation of the choice principles $\ic{\leq n}$ and $\ic{= n}$.
 We are indebted to Vasco Brattka for the formation of this line of research, and for providing the one dimensional cases of Propositions \ref{prop:addpointtosimplex}, \ref{prop:simplexchoice}.
+Proposition \ref{prop:cnpolynomials} was inspired by a remark of Martin Ziegler.
+The paper benefited from the careful attention of the anonymous referees.